A3R0-01/Final-Year-Project--Centralized-Access-Management-Gateway/ReadMe.md

       * **Tailwind CSS**: A highly customizable, utility-first CSS framework that speeds up UI development by providing low-level utility classes.
       * **Shadcn UI**: A collection of re-usable components built with Radix UI and Tailwind CSS, designed to be easily customizable and integrated into Next.js projects.
   * **DevOps/Monitoring**:
-      * **Docker & Docker Compose**: For containerization of all services, ensuring consistent development, testing, and production environments, and simplifying service orchestration.
+      * **Docker & Docker Compose**: Used for containerization of all services, ensuring consistent development, testing, and production environments, and simplifying service orchestration.
       * **Prometheus**: An open-source monitoring system that collects and stores time-series data, ideal for real-time operational analytics.
       * **Grafana**: A leading open-source platform for visualizing data from various sources, including Prometheus, through highly customizable and interactive dashboards.